viv-homble/delivery-doc/endpoints.md

 ### Base URL - logistics.homble.in/

 <i>
 <u>A first time lp</u>: An lp must first register using the homble consumer app.
-Upon creating the profile, an ops associate can approve the lp as can_be_lp.
+Upon creating the profile, Growth/Ops head can mark can_be_lp flag on User - TBF.
 The lp can then open and start using the lp app

 <br>